 If you are injured, seek medical assistance immediately.
 Make sure that your doctor documents any injuries.

 In the case of serious injuries, you should talk to a lawyer about your legal rights.
 Contact a lawyer as soon as possible so that the law firm can collect relevant evidence.
-To schedule a free consultation with an experienced Georgia accident attorney, call MLN law at 404-531-9700.
+To schedule a free consultation with an experienced attorney, call MLN law at 404-531-9700.